jungomi/dotfiles/README.md

             clean        # Removes the backup files
             plugins      # Installs the vim plugins
             gitmodules   # Initialises git submodules
-            help         # Shows this help message
+            node         # Installs n with the latest version of Node.js and yarn ruby         # Installs rvm with the latest version of Ruby and bundler rust         # Installs rustup with the latest version of Rust and nightly as default help         # Shows this help message
 ```